 Applications will be processed in order of lodgment.
 We are currently processing applications submitted before 20 November 2020.
 If you lodged your application after this date, it will be processed in coming weeks.

-The Australian Government HomeBuilder grant of $25,000 is available to eligible owner-occupiers who enter into a contract between 4 June 2020 and 31 December 2020 to
+The Australian Government HomeBuilder grant is available to eligible owner-occupiers who enter into a contract to:

 - build a new home or